 Digital Tipping Dives into the Spotlight

-The Code acknowledges that digital tipping, where customers tip directly through apps like TipJar (which is integrated with Deputy), bypassing employers completely, falls outside the scope of the Tipping Act.
+The Code acknowledges digital tipping, where customers tip directly through apps like TipJar (which is integrated with Deputy), bypassing employers completely.
 It’s a nod to how technology is reshaping our thoughts about gratuities.

 Non-Monetary Tips Join the Conversation